-- $\,\triangleright\,\,$ Use only the built-in power supply unit to load the living area battery. - $\triangleright$ After the trip, charge the living area battery fully. - ▷ Before a temporary lay-up, charge the battery fully. - ▷ For long periods of inactivity (4 weeks or more), either disconnect the living area battery or recharge it regularly. - ▷ When the living area battery is changed, only use batteries of the same type and the same capacity. - Before disconnecting or connecting the terminals of the living area battery, switch off the engine of the towing vehicle as well as the 230 V and 12 V power supplies and all appliances.
-Danger of short circuit! - If the living area battery is disconnected and the caravan and towing vehicle are connected electrically, do not apply the ignition.
+- The living area battery may not be opened. - > After the trip, charge the living area battery fully. - ▷ Before a temporary lay-up, charge the battery fully. - For long periods of inactivity (4 weeks or more), either disconnect the living area battery or recharge it regularly. - ▶ When the living area battery is changed, only use batteries of the same type and the same capacity. - ▷ Before disconnecting or connecting the terminals of the living area battery, switch off the engine of the towing vehicle as well as the 230 V and 12 V power supplies and all appliances.
+Danger of short circuit! - ▷ If the living area battery is disconnected and the caravan and towing vehicle are connected electrically, do not apply the ignition.
 There is a danger of short circuit from exposed cable ends.

-- $\triangleright$ If possible, begin the trip with a fully charged living area battery.
-Therefore, charge the living area battery before starting the trip. - During the trip, use every available opportunity to charge the living area battery. - > The battery is maintenance-free.
-Maintenance-free means: - It is not necessary to check the acid level. - It is not necessary to lubricate the battery poles. - It is not necessary to refill the distilled water.

-Even a maintenance-free battery must be charged regularly.
+- ▷ If possible, begin the trip with a fully charged living area battery.
+Therefore, charge the living area battery before starting the trip. - During the trip, use every available opportunity to charge the living area battery. - - It is not necessary to check the acid level. - It is not necessary to lubricate the battery poles. - It is not necessary to refill the distilled water. - Even a maintenance-free battery must be charged regularly.